 If your nose has been twitched by a resurgence of musk, it’s not your imagination.
 Here’s why musk fragrances are everywhere and the best ones to try.
 But, first: what is musk scent made from anyway?

 According to Google Trends data, searches for musk perfume have increased more than 100 percent in recent months.
 And there’s good reason musk is back.
 Just like styles ebb and flow (are skinny jeans back yet, by the way?), so do fragrances.
 After all, they’re as indicative of the times as anything.

 Which is why it’s no surprise that musk is back in a big way.
-The 1970s are having a resurgence in our food, fashion, and culture—even psychedelics are back.
-And some of the not-so-great bits of the decade are back, too.
-Will Smith’s Oscar’s slap echoed John Wayne’s 1973 outburst.
-Russia’s invasion of Ukraine has many parallels to the Vietnam War.
-And there is still an urgent need for environmental stewardship and climate action.
+The 1970s are having a resurgence in our food, fashion, and culture — even psychedelics are back.

 What is musk scent?